Kashifn1654/github-tutorial/README.md

 ---
 ## Git vs. GitHub
- **Git is an  version control system and GitHub is a web-page on which you can publish your Git repositories and collaborate with other people.**
+ **Git is a version control system and GitHub is a web-page on which you can publish your Git repositories and collaborate with other people.**

 * Git
     * snapshot